How to verify a Texas debt collection agency is bonded

 How do I check a collection agency outside Texas?

 The CFPB’s advice works in any state: ask the collector for its name, company name, street address, telephone number and "professional license number, if your state licenses debt collectors", and contact your state attorney general and state regulator to learn more.
-Requirements genuinely vary by state: Texas, for example, uses a $10,000 bond filed with the Secretary of State rather than a licence.
+Requirements genuinely vary by state: Texas, for example, uses a $10,000 bond filed with the Secretary of State rather than a license.
 This site’s coverage is Texas-first, so for other states go to that state’s own official register rather than any third-party directory.

 How can I tell a legitimate collection agency from a scam?